 Of course, you are making some compromises when you choose minimalist sandals.
 Thin soles can’t offer the same lug depth or tread pattern that thick soles can.
 The traction suffers.
 Thin soles also allow you to feel every rock underfoot.
 This can be painful in rugged environments.
 They offer minimal protection.

 Between the Toes Strap Vs Over the Foot Strap

-One main difference between hiking sandals and regular sandals is that hiking sandals offer much more support for your feet.
+One major difference between hiking sandals and regular sandals is that hiking sandals offer much more support for your feet.
 The soles aren’t just flat slabs of rubber.
-They have an arch.
+Hiking sandals have an arch.

 If you’re looking for a pair of sandals that are capable of some serious hiking, Chaco Z2 Classic is an excellent choice.
 These durable sandals offer excellent arch support and an adjustable strap for a custom-like fit.
 They also have 3.5 mm lugged rubber soles which provide solid traction when the terrain gets technical.
 The thick soles provide protection from sharp rocky surfaces.
 These sandals are on the heavier side for hiking sandals but the features and comfort are worth the additional weight in my opinion.

 If you’re looking for a closed-toe sandal, the KEEN Newport H2 is an excellent choice.
 These waterproof sandals offer rubber soles with a multi-directional 3 mm lug pattern for great traction.
 These are a great choice if you spend a lot of time in the water.
 The material dries quickly as well.
 As far as the fit goes, these sandals and fit more like a shoe.
 This is great for people who don’t really like the feel of sandals but want the benefits.
 The toe cap can protect you from stubbed or broken toes.